NetoJL/NetoJL/README.md

 Welcome to my GitHub!
 I'm 20 years old, currently studying Computer Science and looking to improve and go deep in Front-End development, besides being searching for experiences and challenges for my improvement as developer. 🚀

-- 🔭 I’m currently working on "Cardappio"
+- 🔭 I’m currently working on React/Redux
-- 🌱 I’m currently learning AngularJS
+- 🌱 I’m currently learning Redux
 - 👯 I’m looking to collaborate with ReactJS/React Native
 - 📫 How to reach me: zeneto2604@gmail.com